 Some credit cards have acceptance guaranteed

-Rebuilding a credit history always takes time and effort - and as with anything that claims to be the quick and easy answer to all your problems, it's always a good idea to check the finer details closely.
+Rebuilding a credit history always takes time and effort.
+As with anything that claims to be a quick and easy answer to a problem, it's always a good idea to check the finer details closely.

-If you read the small print on these kinds of deals, you'll usually find that they're either for prepaid cards, or they require customers to make a security deposit up-front to be accepted.
+If you read the small print on these kind of deals, you'll usually find that they're either for prepaid cards, or they require customer to make a security deposit up-front to be accepted.